Fronodes/adopt-and-support-front/README.md

 <p align="center">
 <img src="https://cdn.discordapp.com/attachments/831943870375264267/833356280172511262/Screenshot_2021-04-18-18-00-02-818_com.sambapos.cio.jpg" alt="Logo" width="300" height="600" ></p>

-Main purpose of the app is to find homes for abondoned animals and has many features.
+<b>Main purpose of the app is to find homes for abondoned animals and has many features.</b>

--Listing abandened animals by province.
+* -Listing abandened animals by province.

--Listing abandened animals by type.
+* -Listing abandened animals by type.

--Sharing their photos.
+* -Sharing their photos.

--Sharing their locations.
+* -Sharing their locations.

--Ad pages for animals.
+* -Ad pages for animals.

--Profiles for users.
+* -Profiles for users.

--Donation page for animals.
+* -Donation page for animals.

--Multi language.
+* -Multi language.

 ### Built With